IBM/ibm-spectrum-symphony-operator/README.md

 oc create -f ibm-spectrum-symphony-app-template.yaml
 ```
 * Add new "IBM&reg; Spectrum Symphony Application" (template instance) from the catalog
-* You must enter "accept" value for the LICENSE parameter to accept terms and conditions of IBM Spectrum Symphony CE.
-See /licences directory on the image for the details.
+* You must enter "accept" value for the LICENSE parameter to accept terms and conditions of IBM&reg; Spectrum Symphony Community Edition.

 ## Uninstalling